osucord/resources/readme.md

 If you are unfamiliar with how GitHub works, you can contribute by following these steps:

-1. Create a GitHub account, if you don't have one, and log into your account.
+1. [Create a GitHub account](https://github.com/signup) in case you don't have one yet, then log in.
-2. At the top of this page, click on the `Fork` button.
+2. At the top of this page, click on the [Fork](https://github.com/osucord/resources/fork) button.

 This will create a copy of this repository in your account.
 You can now make changes to the contents of this repository: